 However, it was the development of the Saturn rocket family that was the crowning achievement of NASA's rocketry program.
-Development of this class of rocket began in 1957 and led to the creation of the Saturn I and IB in 1961 and 1966, respectively.
+The development of this class of rocket began in 1957 and led to the creation of the Saturn I and IB in 1961 and 1966, respectively.

 By 1967, the two and three-stage Saturn V rocket was debuted.
 In addition to sending the Apollo astronauts to the Moon, it remains the most powerful launch vehicle in the history of spaceflight.
 NASA also has the honor of launching more satellites than any national space program.

 According to the UNOOSA's Index of Objects Launched into Outer Space, there are over 4,987 artificial satellites in orbit of Earth as of 2019.
 Of the approximately 1900 that are still operational, 859 were launched by the US.

 Another major accomplishment is the number of astronauts NASA has sent to space.
 As of November 17th, 2016, a total of 567 people from 36 countries have traveled to space, of which 351 were American.
 Of these, only 24 people have traveled beyond LEO to the Moon, all of which were American.